kowsar89/just-my-notes/source/_posts/svn.md

 ---
-title: How I Updated a File in a Specific Tag of My WordPress Plugin Using SVN (Ubuntu)
+title: How I modified my plugin's readme.txt on the WordPress repo using SVN (Linux)
 date: 2025-04-09
 categories:
   - Development
 tags:
   - SVN
 ---
 I recently needed to update the `readme.txt` file inside a specific tag (`tags/4.1`) of my WordPress plugin hosted on WordPress.org.
-Since I'm not familiar with SVN (I usually use Git), I documented the exact steps here — mostly for future me, in case I forget how to do this again 😅.

 ---